peng-hui/csci5570-project/afl/README.md

 For other cases like Markdown compilers, you might need to modify the Makefile to specify the compilers.

 ### Run the Tool
-See AFL for more instruction about the command line options.
+See AFL's [README](docs/README) for more instruction about the command line options.
 Here is the corresponding command for testing insertion-sort.
 ```
 ./afl-fuzz -p -i isort-seeds -o out/ -N 64 ./isort @@
 ```